Lean is Green not Mean

 A seriously big global problem of big pollution and waste by big transport … Planes, Trains and Auto-mobiles … Trucks and Ships

-‘Kaizen’ thinking would introduce ‘Inventory & Cost Reductions’, ‘Added Customer Value’, ‘Single Piece Flow’ and decrease ‘Cycle Times’ to improve the planet.
+‘Kaizen’ thinking would introduce ‘Inventory & Cost Reductions’, ‘Added Customer ’, ‘Single Piece Flow’ and decrease ‘Cycle Times’ to improve the planet.

 By removing the waste and complexity and eliminating the replication and reducing travel times, we have a simple but major impact on emissions while reducing our fuel consumption and business costs simultaneously with improving global health and progressing closer to resolving our planetary problems.
 So what radical thinking is required to remove the surplus duplication, reduce the motion and decrease the travel times?